A new economic model is taking shape

 The most consequential Bot Management capability for publishers in Q1 2026 is AI Crawl Control — purpose-built tooling for per-operator access policy on AI bots.
 Unlike robots.txt, which is a voluntary convention any bad actor can ignore, AI Crawl Control enforces access decisions at the network edge before content is ever served.

 Cloudflare data shows AI crawl traffic hit its single-day peak of Q1 2026 on February 9 — even as publisher blocking rates have been rising throughout the quarter.
-Volume growth is outpacing restriction.
-The 0.44% of AI crawl traffic classified as "Undeclared" operates with no stated purpose and no user agent honesty — deliberately rotating identities to slip through text-file defenses.
+The 0.44% of AI crawl traffic classified as "Undeclared" operates with no stated purpose — some simply fail to declare their intent; others deliberately misidentify themselves to evade publisher blocks.
 A text file on a server is not enforcement.
 Edge-level bot scoring is.

 AI Crawl Control lets publishers set distinct rules per crawler identity — allowing OAI-SearchBot (which drives referral traffic) while blocking GPTBot (which trains models without reciprocation).
 Publishers can say, for the first time: you may index, but you may not train.